asdf-vm/asdf/docs/guide/getting-started.md

 `asdf` installation involves:

 1. Installing dependencies
-2. Installing `asdf` core
+2. Downloading `asdf` core
-3. Adding `asdf` to your shell
+3. Installing `asdf`
-4. install a plugin for each tool/runtime you wish to manage
+4. Installing a plugin for each tool/runtime you wish to manage
-5. install a version of the tool/runtime
+5. Installing a version of the tool/runtime
-6. set global and project versions via `.tool-versions` config files
+6. Setting global and project versions via `.tool-versions` config files

 ## 1. Install Dependencies